dcookwebdev/Free-Code-Camp-Education/Notes/Basic Javascript/Basic Javascript - Operators and Logic.md

 "3" == 3 // true
 ```

-TODO: read more about "Type Coercion in Javascript.
-Main question: how should I use this?
-Should I avoid this or be mindful of it?

 Add the equality operator to the indicated line so that the function will return "Equal" when val is equivalent to 12